JonasRock/ARXML_LanguageServer/src/docs/Developing.md

 ### Request Handling ###

 The server waits until a message is sent to it, parses the message, calculates the response(s) and sends it(them) back.
-This loop is synchronous, the server can only process the next message after the response to the first one is sent back.
+This loop is synchronous, the server can only process the next message after the response(s) to the first one is(are) sent back.

-For every request/notification we can receive based on our initialization, we register a callback function in the languageService that handles the requests.
+For every request/notification we can receive based on our initialization, we register a callback function in the lsp::LanguageService that owns the lsp::MessageParser that handles the requests.

-The lspParser provides the arguments for the request to the callback, that processes the request, formulates a result and passes it back to the parser, that serializes it and passes it back to the main to be sent back out to the client via socket.
+The lsp::MessageParser provides the arguments for the request to the callback, that processes the request, formulates a result and passes it back to the parser, that serializes it and passes it back to the main to be sent back out to the client via socket.

 The data flow can be visualized as such:
 ~~~~~~~~~~~~~~~~
 Request:

-IOHandler -> LanguageService -> LspParser -> callback -> xmlParser -> shortnameStorage
+IOHandler -> LanguageService -> MessageParser -> callback -> XmlParser -> ShortnameStorage
 ~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~~~
 Response:

-IOHandler <- LanguageService <- LspParser <- callback <- xmlParser <- shortnameStorage
+IOHandler <- LanguageService <- MessageParser <- callback <- XmlParser <- ShortnameStorage
 ~~~~~~~~~~~~~~~~

 ### Parsing the ARXML file ###

-When first asked for a definition or request location, the server memorymaps the file and parses it.
+When first asked for a definition or request location, the server memorymaps the file and parses it (with the lsp::XmlParser).
 After it has built its internal data structures, it closes the file again, and does not need to reopen it to process requests in that file, as future requests will only require the internal data.

-This data is managed by shortnameStorage and owned by the xmlParser.
+This data is managed by lsp::ShortnameStorage and owned by the lsp::XmlParser.

-The callbacks get their results from the parser.
+The callbacks get their results from the lsp::XmlParser.

 -----------------